-There's also a really sweet little cafe which serves delicious sandwiches, salads, cake and coffee because, as you'll know, this much relaxing builds up a rather large appetite.
+There's also a really sweet little cafe that serves delicious sandwiches, salads, cake, and coffee because, as you'll know, this much relaxing builds up a rather large appetite.

 I've been suffering from loads of tension in my shoulders, so on my most recent visit, I decide to book in for the hot stone massage and asked the therapist to really ramp up the pressure.
 If you're a massage novice, however, I'd recommend asking for medium pressure—there's nothing worse than feeling like nothing is even happening.

 My therapist has the hands of a bread kneader, and she really gets in there to relieve the pain that was building up in my back.
 They use Carita skincare for the facials and ESPA body products for the massages.
 My therapist chooses ESPA Fitness Oil (£34) for me, as it contains Indian bay and clove bud, which are great at melting uptight muscles.
 I'm so obsessed I've been using it all over my body ever since.
 The massage itself is pretty hardcore.
 In fact, I would go as far as to say it's pretty uncomfortable in parts, but I walked out feeling lighter, looking taller and with limbs lither than ever before, so something must have worked.